Instructions for Authors

-Preparation of original papers, review papers and case reports
+Preparation of original papers and review papers

 Statement of Human and Animal Rights